-This unit is equipped with a blower door switch which cuts power to the blower and gas valve causing shutdown when the door is removed.
+This unit is equipped with a Blower Door Switch which cuts power to the Furnace causing shutdown when the door is removed.
 Operation with the door removed or ajar can permit the escape of dangerous fumes.
-All panels must be securely closed at all times for safe operation of the furnace.
+All panels must be securely closed at all times for safe operation of the Furnace.